resibots/limbo/_sources/guides/bo.txt

 .. _acqui-functions:

 There are other kernel functions in Limbo, and it is easy to define more.
-See :ref:`the Limbo implementation guide <kernel-guide>` for the available kernel functions.
+See :ref:`the Limbo implementation guide <kernel-api>` for the available kernel functions.

 Acquisition function
 --------------------